zxc916684603/ecs/intl.en-US/Product Introduction/Benefits of ECS.md

     Elastic computing contains the following types of scalability:

     -   Vertical scaling involves modifying the configurations of a server.
 After you purchase ECS or storage capacity of Alibaba Cloud, you can configure your server with great flexibility based on your actual transaction volume, whereas it may be difficult to change configurations in the traditional IDC model.
-For more information about vertical scaling, see [Change configurations](../../../../intl.en-US/User Guide/Instances/Change configurations/Overview of configuration changes.md#).
+For more information about vertical scaling, see [Change configurations](../../../../reseller.en-US/User Guide/Instances/Change configurations/Overview of configuration changes.md#).

     -   **Horizontal scaling** allows the re-division of resources between applications.
-For example, at peak hours for game or live video streaming apps, in the traditional IDC model, your hands may be tied if additional resources are required when you are already at full capacity.
-Cloud computing uses elasticity to provide additional resources to you over that period.
-When the period ends, you can release unnecessary resources to reduce your business costs.
-By using both horizontal scaling and auto-scaling, you can determine how and when you scale your resources or apply your scaling based on business loads.
-For more information about horizontal scaling, see [Auto Scaling](https://www.alibabacloud.com/help/doc-detail/25857.htm).
+For example, at peak hours for game or live video streaming apps, in the traditional IDC model, your hands may be tied when the request for additional resources arises.
+Cloud computing now leverages elasticity to tide you over that period.
+When the period ends, you release unnecessary resources to reduce your business cost.
+By using both horizontal scaling and auto-scaling that Alibaba Cloud provides, you can determine how and when you scale your resources or apply your scaling based on business loads.
+For more information about horizontal scaling, see [Auto Scaling](https://partners-intl.aliyun.com/help/doc-detail/25857.htm).

 -   Elastic storage

     Alibaba Cloud provides elastic storage.
 In the traditional IDC model, if more storage space is required, you can only add servers, but the number of servers that you can add is limited.
 In the cloud computing model, however, the sky is the limit.
 Order as much storage space as you need to meet business demand.
-For more information about elastic storage, see [Resize a disk](../../../../intl.en-US/User Guide/Cloud disks/Resize cloud disks/Overview.md#).
+For more information about elastic storage, see [Resize a disk](../../../../reseller.en-US/User Guide/Cloud disks/Resize cloud disks/Overview.md#).

 -   Elastic network